MIBFB-COLLAB/MESSAGE-IN-A-BOTTLE/README.md

 ### About the Project
 <!-- Describe what the over all scope and learning goal of the project is, and what set-up the challenge was framed in-->
+Message in a Bottle is an interactive application where users can discover stories about the communities around them.
+This app was designed as a way to interact with cities, neighborhoods, and the people that inhabit them.
+The Message in a Bottle Front-end is built with a React framework and designed with a mobile first view so that users can easily navigate the application when out in their community or travelling to a new place.

+This application was created in just 2 weeks by a team of 3 front-end and 3 back-end students for our capstone project at Turing School of Software & Design.
+Creating the Front-End of this full-stack application gave us an opportunity to utilize an Agile workflow to interact and collaborate with a Back-End team.

 ### Built With